 Scripture Reading: Nehemiah 8:10

-Prayer: Dear Lord, help me to turn any sad moment I encounter into praise.
+Prayer: Oh Lord, give me the grace to turn any grieving moment in my life into praise.

-Confession: The joy of the Lord is my strength.
-I will not stop praising God.
+Confession: The joy of The Lord is my strength.
+Praise shall, therefore, not cease flowing from my lips!